chriswayg/hackintosh-opencore/README.md

 ### Not yet added
 + MB: Gigabyte B360 M Aorus Pro | CPU: Core i5-9400 | GPU: GeForce GTX 1060 3GB | RAM: 16GB HYPERX 3200MHz | HD: 1TB - 500GB | OS: High Sierra
 + MB: Acer Aspire 4741 332G25Mn | CPU: Core i3-350M | GPU: Intel HD Graphics Arrandale | RAM: 4GB DDR3 1066MHz | SSD: WD 240GB | OS: High Sierra

+Note: The EFI folder and config.plist are just provided for reference for those who have similar hardware.
+Please assemble your own EFI folder according to the [Opencore Vanilla Desktop Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/).
+In the config.plist "Serial Number", "Board Serial Number" and "SmUUID" which are unique SMBIOS credentials have been blanked, because they should not be revealed in public.
+They are unique for each system and mandatory for activation of iMessage and FaceTime.